 dnanexus in the "Auto-login username" field.

-In Connection->Data->SSH->Auth, click "Browse" to select your "ssh_id.ppk" file you generated in step 1.
+c.
+In Connection->SSH->Auth, click "Browse" to select your "ssh_id.ppk" file you generated in step 1.

 Open button at the bottom of the screen and you will login to your job!